cambridge-ceu/csd3/applications/pyOpenMS.md

 ==========================================================================
 ```

 Upon completion, the pyopenms package is within OpenMS/pyOpenMS.
-It would come handy to link bin/, lib/, etc. in the environmental variables accordingly.
+It would come handy to link bin/, lib/, etc. in the environmental variables accordingly; in particular pyOpenMS to PYTHONPATH.

 Beside the codebase, various other options are possible, e.g.,